tpierrain/me-myself-and-i/README.md

 ![profile](./on-stage-devoxxfr.png)

 ## Bio
 VP of Technology at Shodo, Thomas has been building software for nearly three decades: entrepreneur, consultant, architect, and eXtreme Programmer.
-He cut his teeth on demanding systems (low latency, high availability, bitemporal event-sourcing, CQRS) in finance and hospitality, and advocates a use-case-driven approach, pushing back against our industry's habitual solution-first reflex.
-A co-organizer of DDD France for the past ten years and a pioneering advocate of hexagonal architecture — including internationally — he has also shaped his own patterns, like The Hive and Outside-in Diamond TDD, and given more than 100 talks worldwide since 2014.
-These days, that same craft, now paired with AI, pulls him toward a bigger goal: augmenting people and organizations instead of replacing them.
-More recently, he designed and shared Kenjaku, an open-source Second Brain Generator — one building block among others to help companies move from scattered AI tinkering to a real collective augmentation strategy.
+He cut his teeth on demanding systems (low latency, high availability, bitemporal event-sourcing, CQRS) in finance and hospitality, and __advocates a use-case-driven approach, pushing back against our industry's habitual solution-first reflex__.

+A co-organizer of DDD France for the past ten years and __a pioneering advocate of hexagonal architecture__ — including internationally — he has __also shaped his own patterns, like The Hive and Outside-in Diamond TDD__, and given __more than 100 talks worldwide since 2014__.

+These days, __that same craft, now paired with AI, pulls him toward a bigger goal: augmenting people and organizations instead of replacing them__.
+More recently, he designed and shared __Kenjaku, an open-source Second Brain Generator__ — one building block among others to help companies move from scattered AI tinkering to a real collective augmentation strategy.

+---

 _Most well-known conferences I've made as speaker:_